rajveersinghcse/CO2-Emission-Prediction/README.md

 # Running the Project:

 - To run the project locally, one can install the required libraries using the provided command in the command prompt.
-The Streamlit command "streamlit run app.py" can then be used to launch the application.
+Use the below Streamlit command to launch the application.
 ```bash
 streamlit run app.py
 ```